-Voltage Coefficient of Resistance becomes an issue when there is a voltage change over time (dV/dt).
+Voltage Coefficient of Resistance becomes an issue when voltage changes over time (dV/dt).
 The faster the voltage changes, the larger the VCR effect and the larger the voltage changes.
 For high voltage thick film resistor devices VCR can range from 5ppm for precision devices to low hundreds of parts per million depending on the resistor construction (see below) and the application.

 However, VCR specific data is rarely available on manufacturers datasheets.
 It is either not measured or only measured on a limited set of devices.
-If it is available it is given in respect to very limited and precise conditions.
+If it is available, it only applies in very limited and precise conditions.

 VCR Issues In Specialist Applications

 VCR as it is inherent in the materials used and also depends largely on the high voltage resistor application.
 A perfect resistor will not vary in resistance with any change in operating voltage.
 Unfortunately, the perfect resistor does not exist.
 In many applications, a change in resistance measured in parts per million per volt is not a concern.
-But in high voltage applications where resistor stability is important VCR must be minimised.
+But in high voltage applications where resistor stability is critical, it is important to minimise VCR.

-During the thick film high voltage resistor manufacturing process a resistive film is printed onto a substrate.
-The assembly is then subjected to a high-temperature firing process.
-During firing metal oxides spheres within the film combine to form the resistor track.
+During the thick film high voltage resistor manufacturing process, a resistive film is printed onto a substrate.
+The assembly is then fired at a high temperature.
+During firing, metal oxides spheres within the film combine to form the resistor track.
 A glassy frit melts to hold the resistor material in place.

 The quantity and proximity of the metal oxide spheres determine the resistance.
-As voltage is increased new conductive paths through the oxide spheres and glass frit can form and reduce the resistance.
+As voltage increases, new conductive paths through the oxide spheres and glass frit can form and reduce the resistance.